-While dogs are the most common type of emotional support animal, they certainly aren’t the only option.
+While dogs and cats are the most common type of emotional support animals, they certainly aren’t the only option.
 Just about any type of domesticated animal can provide emotional support to its owner, and as such, will work well as an ESA.
 Even your favorite floppy-eared friend would make an excellent emotional support pet.
 Rabbits make perfect ESAs for several reasons.
 Here are just a few of them.

 1. Rabbits Are Loving and Gentle Creatures

 Ask anyone who has ever owned a rabbit, and they will tell you that these adorably fuzzy creatures are gentle, affectionate, and docile by nature.
 Rabbits bond quickly with their owners, and their loving, caring nature makes them an ideal emotional support animal.
 Rabbits that have bonded strongly with their owners can recognize them by their voice and will eventually learn to come when their name is called.